What You Need to Know

 In this context, legacy technology refers to older services delivered over copper infrastructure that are being phased out nationally, including:

-If you’re unsure whether this applies to your services, your Account Manager can confirm this for you.
+If you’re unsure whether this applies to your services, please contact our Customer Experience team at customerexperience@babble.cloud who can confirm this for you.
 You may well find that impacted products are called different things on your invoice depending on the provider.
 These would include terms such as Broadband, Business, Single Line or Analogue.

 Will my service stop working?